crysiss/holo-alfa/_posts/2019-06-10-can-you-decide-with-confidence.md

 ---
-title: 'Can you decide with confidence'
+title: 'Can you decide with confidence?'
 date: 2019-06-10 20:24 +0300
 ---